-In this year long sequence, students develop an understanding of psychology as a behavioral and social science including its history, theories, research methods, current knowledge, and its application to human problems.
-This term students gain knowledge of research methods, the nervous system, various mental states, sensation and perception, and learning.
-Note: strong reading and writing skills.
-Recommend courses be taken in sequence, but not required.
+Students develop an understanding of psychology as a behavioral and social science including its history, theories, research methods, current knowledge, and its application to human problems.
+This term students focus on research methods, the nervous system, various mental states, sensation and perception, and learning.
+Recommend college level grade reading and writing skills.